Finance Act 2024: tax measures affecting your electric fleet

 • a tax on the age of passenger vehicles.

-In 2024, the tax on vehicle age will be replaced by a tax on air pollutant emissions. tax on emissions of atmospheric pollutants.
+In 2024, the tax on the age of vehicles will disappear in favour of the tax on emissions of atmospheric pollutants.
 This seemingly innocuous measure is highly disadvantageous for owners of the most polluting vehicles, as we shall see in detail.

-The 2024 Finance Act (Article 14) provides for a gradual revision of CO2 emission tax rates until 2027.
-This is calculated on the basis of several criteria that vary according to vehicle category: CO2 emission rate, date of entry into circulation and, in some cases, fiscal power.
+The 2024 Finance Act (Article 14) provides for a gradual review of CO2 emission tax rates until 2027.
+The tax is calculated on the basis of a number of criteria that vary according to vehicle category: CO2 emission rate, date of entry into service and, in some cases, tax power.

-Vehicles registered in France from March 2020 will be subject to the WLTPcalculation method, i.e. the amount of CO2 emitted per kilometer:
+Vehicles registered in France from March 2020 are covered by the calculation method WLTPemissions, i.e. the amount of CO2 emitted per kilometre:

 Up to 14